 Geoffrey G. Parker, Marshall W. Van Alstyne and Sangeet Paul Choudary (2016)

 This is not a book only about marketplaces.
-By “platform”, the authors means any business model that is based on enabling interactions between producers and consumers.
+By “platform”, the authors mean any business model that is based on enabling interactions between producers and consumers.
 This is in contrast to “pipes”, the more traditional business model where a company produces goods or services and sells them to consumers.
 The platform business doesn’t produce the goods or services itself, it simply provides tools for others to connect and exchange.

 If you’d prefer a guide that takes the hands-on approach one level further and focuses on applying these design principles to marketplace businesses specifically, I recommend Marketplace Academy’s Practical guide for building an online marketplace business.
 It’s not a book (yet – stay tuned!) but a series of long-form articles that take you through a series of concrete steps for launching and growing an online marketplace platform.

 5. The future vision of platform ownership

 Ours to Hack and to Own: The Rise of Platform Cooperativism, A New Vision for the Future of Work and a Fairer Internet

 Edited by Trebor Scholz and Nathan Schneider (2016)